-5.80.13 The BIS Curriculum Committee shall select with the approval of the Vice Provost for Urban Programs three members of the continuing URI faculty to serve as a BIS Special Faculty Committee.
+5.80.13 The BIS Curriculum Committee shall select with the approval of the Dean of the Alan Shawn Feinstein College of Continuing three members of the tenure-track URI faculty to serve as a BIS Special Faculty Committee.
 One person shall be selected from each of the following areas of the College of Arts and Sciences: Social Sciences, Natural Sciences and Humanities.
-The BIS Special Faculty Committee shall review the professional qualifications of persons other than continuing URI faculty members who wish to teach BIS courses as temporary lecturers.
-Persons who have once been appointed as temporary lecturers for the BIS Pro-Seminar may be reappointed in that capacity by the Vice Provost for Urban Programs without a second review by the BIS Special Faculty Committee.
+The BIS Special Faculty Committee shall review the professional qualifications of persons other than tenure-track URI faculty members who wish to teach BIS courses as temporary lecturers.
+Persons who have once been appointed as temporary lecturers for the BIS Pro-Seminar may be reappointed in that capacity by the Dean of the Alan Shawn Feinstein College of Continuing without a second review by the BIS Special Faculty Committee.
 Committee members shall serve three-year terms.
-Terms shall be filled on a staggered basis with one term expiring each year. #10-11--14
+Terms shall be filled on a staggered basis with one term expiring each year. #10-11--14 suspend.
+The committee may delegate to the Dean of the Alan Shawn Feinstein College of Continuing the authority to rule on student petitions of specific types. $\underline{#10-11--14}$

-5.81.10 The BIS Scholastic Standing Committee shall certify lists of potential BIS graduates on behalf of the Interdisciplinary Studies Faculty and shall be empowered to approve requests from BIS students for suspension of those academic regulations which the colleges of the University are empowered to suspend.
-The committee may delegate to the Vice Provost for Urban Programs the authority to rule on student petitions of specific types. #10-11--14
+5.81.10 The Bachelor of Interdisciplinary Studies (BIS) Scholastic Standing Committee shall certify lists of potential BIS graduates on behalf of the Interdisciplinary Studies Faculty and shall be empowered to approve requests from BIS students for suspension of those academic regulations which the colleges of the University are empowered to